-When I think Croatia, I think coastal cities, island hopping, and GOT.
+When I think Croatia, I think exploring coastal cities like Split or Dubrovnik, island hopping, and Game of Thrones.
 Zagreb, Croatia’s capital city, wasn’t exactly the first destination on my Croatia bucket list, especially in the middle of a summer heat wave.
 But I needed to get some blogging accomplished and since it didn’t appear that Zagreb had much to offer, I decided to book an Airbnb and get to blogging.
 I was so wrong.
 After spending one day in Zagreb I realized it’s just as worthy of exploring as any other European capital city!

 Instead of blogging I explored the city’s beautiful parks, admired the architecture, took in sunset over the city, ate delicious food and of course checked out a few cafes.
 If you only have one day in Zagreb because you’re heading off to explore the Croatian coastline, here’s what you should check out.